The-Sundance-Kid/3D-isnt-Dead/Guide.md

 ![screenshot](Image_11.png)

 ## The Conversion Process (A):
-* The extra files can be useful for archival purposes
+* The extra files can be useful for archival purposes.

   IMAGE